MicrosoftDocs/power-platform/power-virtual-agents/nlu-boost-conversations.md

  - (Project Wednesday)
  - DataVerse.

 Different sources have different authentication rules to configure.
-Additional details can be found in [Knowledge sources](#knowledge-sources).
+Additional details can be found in [Information sources](nlu-boost-node#information-sources).

 In the past, when a bot couldn't determine a user's intent, it asked the user to rephrase their question.
 If, after two prompts, the bot still couldn't determine the user's intent, the bot escalated to a live agent by using the [system **Escalate** topic](authoring-system-fallback-topic.md).